 WATCH OUR LIVE!

 We went live on Facebook and answered all your questions about Japanese money!
-To watch that live stream, click this video below.
+To watch that live stream, click this video below. (in 2019)

 For daily posts about Japanese language and culture, please follow our Facebook page here.